robmclaughliniv/robmclaughl.in/memory-bank/activeContext.md

 # Active Context

 *This document tracks the current focus, recent activities, immediate next steps, and important decisions or patterns relevant to the ongoing work.
-It's a snapshot of the project's current state. **Updated: April 4, 2025**.*
+It's a snapshot of the project's current state. **Updated: April 4, 2025 (Post-Launch)**.*

 ## Current Focus